Skip to content

 Day 3: Tianmen Mountain

-The morning cable car climbs out of Zhangjiajie city and up Tianmen Mountain's south face, the longest single-line circulating passenger cableway in the world.
-At the summit, cliff walkways circle the rock, with a short glass skywalk for those who want the floor to disappear.
-Descend the 999 steps through Heaven's Gate, the natural arch 131 metres high, then let the shuttle take the road of 99 bends down.
-Dinner is back in the city's old quarter.
+The cable car out of Zhangjiajie city is the longest single-line cableway in the world, climbing the south face in about 30 minutes.
+At the top, cliff walkways circle the rock, with a short glass skywalk for anyone who wants the floor to disappear.
+Tianmen Cave is the natural arch through the mountain, 131 metres high, reached by 999 steps or the escalators cut inside.

 Morning

-1. Ride the Tianmen Mountain cable car from the city
+1. Ride the Tianmen Mountain cableway from the city

 Afternoon